Vladres/CoronaVirus-statistic/README.md

-# ProjectToKyrsova
+# CoronaVirusTrecker
- C# Xamarin Seacher NovodApp
+ C# Xamarin Seacher by Novod

 Download apk file and install to your Phone;